asynkron/protoactor-website/hugo/content/docs/cluster/identity-lookup-net.md

 * `LocalAffinityOptions.TriggersLocalAffinity` - delegate that checks if relocation process check should be fired for a given message, e.g. to not relocate when message is coming from non-partitioned source (outside kafka)

-* `LocalAffinityOptions.RelocationThroughput` - controls the throughput of actor relocations, to limit spawning actors from overloading external state stores.
+* `LocalAffinityOptions.RelocationThroughput` - controls the throughput of actor relocations, to prevent spawning actors from overloading external state stores.